miniohq/datalake_ref_arch/README.md

     ```bash
     $ docker compose up nessie dremio
     ```
-1. Login to jupyter notebooks using the login URL+token you will need to find a line inside the logs of the notebook container that looks something like this:
+1. Login to jupyter notebooks using the login URL+token.
+You will find this inside the logs of the spark_notebook container and it generally looks something like this:
     ```
         To access the server, open this file in a browser:
             file:///home/docker/.local/share/jupyter/runtime/jpserver-12-open.html